Configure a Site-to-Site VPN connection over ExpressRoute private peering

 Traffic from on-premises networks to Azure

-For traffic from on-premises networks to Azure, the Azure prefixes are advertised via both the ExpressRoute private peering BGP, and the VPN BGP.
+For traffic from on-premises networks to Azure, the Azure prefixes are advertised via both the ExpressRoute private peering BGP, and the VPN BGP if BGP is configured on your VPN Gateway.
 The result is two network routes (paths) toward Azure from the on-premises networks:

 • One network route over the IPsec-protected path.